Frequently Asked Questions Include:

 Q: How do I care for my Pocket Rag?

 A: Just throw in with your wash as usual, that’s what we do with ours!
 Then we usually let them air dry after straightening them back out with our hands.
-They will do fine in the dryer, but we recommend not overdrying them as this can damage the flannel’s fluffy softness quicker.
-All the fabrics are preshrunk, but if your hanky seems any smaller after wash it may be from heat, you can smooth them out with your hands to regain their original shape.
+Or pop them in the dryer, but we recommend not over-heating them as this can damage the flannel’s fluffy softness quicker.
+All our fabrics are preshrunk, but if your hanky seems any smaller after wash it may be from heat, you can smooth them out with your hands to regain their original shape.
 We have founds lots of great tips on the internet about how to care for fabrics delicately, or naturally, or for stain removal, etc.

 But of course, you can also treat your Pocket Rag very gently.
 You could wash it in warm/hot water with other light colors, and gently dry then lightly iron.
 This will produce the gentlest result over time.